Wanted Wendell murder suspect arrested in Orange

 Chicopee police said after Starkey shot the woman, he then drove nearly an hour from Wendell to 'Specialized Carrier' which is a trucking company on Griffith Road where he worked.

-According to police, three employees were working when he arrived, and it was there they say he shot one.
+According to police, three employees were working when he arrived and shot at the business's glass windows with a shot gun.

-The employee was hit with shards of glass and a shotgun shell.
+One employee was injured after being cut from shards of glass during the shooting.
 That victim was rushed to the hospital and treated.

 Starkey fled the scene after his shotgun malfunctioned, and that's when the hunt for him began.
 No word yet from authorities on the motive for the shootings.